Vyral/gary-jacklin-recruiting/_posts/2022-03-04-how-you-can-build-a-repeat-and-referral-businesshow-you-can-build-a-repeat-and-referral-business.md

 **1\.
 The right mindset.** 80% of all small businesses fail, and 80% of new agents fail within their first year.
 By five years in, 87% of agents have failed.
 These are incredible statistics, but they can be addressed.&nbsp;

-From day one in this business, you should be trying to get out of the business.
-You need to build the systems and processes to keep you in front of people.
-Your business needs to be systems-dependent.
+From day one, you should be working on getting out of your business, meaning you need to build the systems and processes to keep you out in front of people; your business needs to be systems-dependent.
 I also recommend reading “The E-Myth Revisited” by Michael Gerber.

 **2\.
 A robust CRM.** You need one place where you store all your clients’ information on day one.
 Having coached and mentored a lot of agents, I know it tends to be scattered around, and remember, an Excel spreadsheet is not a CRM.
 This is not the 1990s.&nbsp;